 Within 10 work days of application: Applicants receive acknowledgment of application and are informed of its status.

-Within 15 calendar days of completion of travel:

-Applicants submit a Wilson Fund Activity Report and JV.
+Within 15 calendar days of completion of travel: Applicants submit a Wilson Fund Activity Report and departmental administrative assistant submits Journal Voucher.
 (By July 15 of any year, all JVs for June travel must be submitted.)